 Aug.
 25, 1861 – During the Civil War, a skirmish was fought with Apache Indians near Fort Bliss, Texas by Confederate Lieutenant Colonel John R. Baylor.
 Baylor has the distinction of being dismissed from the Confederate army by none other than Jefferson Davis himself because of his harshness toward Native Americans.
 Later on, he was back in a gray uniform as a Colonel.

 Aug.
-25, 1862 – During the Civil War, skirmishes were fought at Red Bird Creek and Madisonville, Kentucky; at Bolivar, Mississippi; and at Waterloo Bridge and Bristoe Station, Virginia.
+25, 1862 – During the Civil War, skirmishes were fought at Red Bird Creek and Madisonville in Kentucky; at Bolivar, Miss.; and at Waterloo Bridge and Bristoe Station in Virginia.

 Aug.
-25, 1862 – During the Civil War, fearing further Sioux Indian attacks, New Ulm, Minnesota was evacuated by the citizen and the Federal Garrison.
+25, 1862 – During the Civil War, fearing further Sioux Indian attacks, New Ulm, Minnesota was evacuated by the citizens and the Federal Garrison.

 Aug.
-25, 1863 – During the Civil War, skirmishes were fought at Brownsville, Arkansas; on the Atchafalaya River, at Morgan's Ferry, on the Comite River, and at Olive Branch, Louisiana; at Bullit's Bayou, Mississippi; near Hopewell, Waynesville and Independence, Missouri; near Lamb's Ferry and at Hartwood Church, Virginia; and near Kearnysville and Shepherdstown and Skirmish at Halltown, West Virginia.
+25, 1863 – During the Civil War, skirmishes were fought at Brownsville, Ark.; on the Atchafalaya River, at Morgan's Ferry, on the Comite River, and at Olive Branch in Louisiana; at Bullit's Bayou, Miss.; near Hopewell, Waynesville and Independence in Missouri; near Lamb's Ferry and at Hartwood Church in Virginia; and near Kearnysville, Shepherdstown and Halltown in West Virginia.

 Aug.
 25, 1863 – During the Civil War, because of the Williams C. Quantrill massacre at Lawrence, Kansas, Union Brigadier General Thomas Ewing located at Kansas City, Kansas, ordered all residents of Bates, Cass, and Jackson counties in Kansas to leave, allowing citizens loyal to the Union authorities to remain at military posts.
 Great resentment that lasted for years was generated by the estimated 20,000 displaced people.